-- 1. A board member who, in the discharge of his/her official responsibilities, is required to take an action or make a decision which affects an economic interest of the board member, a family member, an individual with whom the board member is associated, or a business with which the board member is associated shall provide to the board Chair a written statement which describes the matter requiring action and the nature of the board member's potential conflict of interest with respect to the action or decision.
-The Chair shall cause the statement to be printed in the minutes and shall require the member to be excused from any votes, deliberations, and other actions on the matter on which the potential conflict of interest exists and shall cause such disqualification and the reasons for it to be noted in the minutes. - "-Family member" means an individual who is the spouse, parent, brother, sister, child, mother-in-law, father-in-law, son-in-law, daughter-in-law, brother-in-law, sister-in-law, grandparent, or a grandchild - A board member may not cause the employment, appointment, promotion, transfer, or advancement of a family member to a position in the District.
-Similarly, a board member may not participate in an action relating to the discipline of the board member's family member. - 3.
-The board shall not hire any of its members as employees of the district.
-Members may be reimbursed for authorized expenses in carrying out board duties, and may receive compensation for their services only as provided for in Policy GC-10. - 4.
-The board shall not enter into any contract with any of its members or with a firm or corporation in which a member has a financial interest unless the contract is awarded to the lowest responsible bidder based on established competitive bidding procedures, and the board member performs no official function regarding the contract.
+1. A Board member who, in the discharge of his/her official responsibilities, is required to take an action or make a decision which affects an economic interest of the Board member, a family member, an individual with whom the Board member is associated, or a business with which the Board member is associated shall provide to the Board Chair a written statement which describes the matter requiring action and the nature of the Board member's potential conflict of interest with respect to the action or decision.
+The Chair shall cause the statement to be printed in the minutes and shall require the member to be excused from any votes, deliberations, and other actions on the matter on which the potential conflict of interest exists and shall cause such disqualification and the reasons for it to be noted in the minutes.

+"Family member" means an individual who is the spouse, parent, step-parent, brother, sister, step-brother, step-sister, child, step-child, mother-in-law, father-in-law, son-in-law, daughter-in-law, brother-in-law, sister-in-law, grandparent, step-grandparent, or a grandchild or step-grandchild.

+- A Board member may not cause the employment, appointment, promotion, transfer, or advancement of a Family member to a position in the District.
+Similarly, a Board member may not participate in an action relating to the discipline of the Board member's Family member. - 3.
+The Board shall not hire any of its members as employees of the district.
+Members may be reimbursed for authorized expenses in carrying out Board duties, and may receive compensation for their services only as provided for in Policy GC-10. - 4.
+The Board shall not enter into any contract with any of its members or with a firm or corporation in which a member has a financial interest unless the contract is awarded to the lowest responsible bidder based on established competitive bidding procedures, and the Board member performs no official function regarding the contract.